 In much the same way mortgage insurance is designed to protect banks in the event of a foreclosure, receivables insurance enhances security on client loans – in the event that your client’s buyers – domestic or foreign – are unable to fulfill their invoice payment obligations.
 Such unforeseen trade disruptions can include a buyer’s insolvency, protracted default (failure to meet obligations due to inadequate cash flow), or political disruptions that lead to a loss on current receivables.

-To become a member of the Receivables Insurance Association of Canada, click here to download the membership form.
+To become a member of the Receivables Insurance Association of Canada, click here.

 Click here for general questions about receivables insurance.